Valley Road Bridge, Stewartstown Railroad

+The Valley Road Bridge, Stewartstown Railroad is an historic, American railroad bridge that is located in Hopewell Township, York County, Pennsylvania.

+It was added to the National Register of Historic Places in 1995.

+History and architectural features

-Valley Road Bridge, Stewartstown Railroad is a historic railroad bridge in Hopewell Township, York County, Pennsylvania.
-Built for the Northern Central Railroad in 1870, the 190 foot long bridge was disassembled and reassembled on the Stewartstown Railroad in 1885.
+Built for the Northern Central Railroad in 1870, this 190-foot-long bridge was disassembled and reassembled on the Stewartstown Railroad in 1885.
 A girder structure was added in 1920, and the original bridge structure was removed, although the original 1870 trusses are still in place.
 The bridge is still in active use, and services the Stewartstown Railroad passenger excursions.

 It was added to the National Register of Historic Places in 1995.